 Papillary Breast Cancer

-Statistical prevalence of papillary carcinoma
+Statistical prevalence of Papillary Breast Cancer

 Invasive papillary carcinoma usually occurs following the development of papillary ductal carcinoma in situ (DCIS).

 If the cancer is just beginning to affect the ducts it might be called ‘infiltrating’ papillary carcinoma.
 However, invasive papillary breast cancer refers to when the abnormality is clearly in the ducts and moving beyond.